DatabaseGroup/DeSignate/README.md

 - **newick.js:** used to parse the newick file. (https://github.com/jasondavies/newick.js)
 - **Google Analytics:** used to track the number of users. (https://analytics.google.com/analytics/web/)
 - **Cookie Consent:** used to display cookie message. (https://cookieconsent.osano.com/)
-## Paper and Citation
-If you use DeSigNate for your research, please cite the publication with DOI: >link.
-The paper is available at >link.